swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 <a name="validation-of-assertion-consumer-addresses"></a>
 #### 5.4.2.
 Validation of Assertion Consumer Addresses

-The value of the `AssertionConsumerServiceURL` attribute of the `<saml2p:AuthnRequest>` message MUST be verified to be consistent with one of the `<md:AssertionConsumerService>` elements having the HTTP-POST binding found in the Service Provider’s metadata entry.
+If the `AssertionConsumerServiceURL` attribute is present in the `<saml2p:AuthnRequest>` message, its value MUST be verified to be consistent with one of the `<md:AssertionConsumerService>` elements having the HTTP-POST binding found in the Service Provider’s metadata entry.
 If this is not the case, the request must be rejected.

+If the attribute is not present in the `<saml2p:AuthnRequest>` message, the Identity Provider MUST obtain the desired response location from the Service Provider’s metadata entry.
+This location is found in an `<md:AssertionConsumerService>` element with HTTP-POST binding that is marked as default (has the `isDefault` attribute set), or if no element has the `isDefault` attribute set, the one with the lowest index value (see section 2.4.4.1 of \[SAML2Meta\]).

 Section 8.2 of \[[SAML2Int](http://saml2int.org/profile/current/)\]
 specifies how comparisons between the `AssertionConsumerServiceURL` value